sajid-dev/delve-ai/README.md

    `LLM_MCP_ENABLED`, `LLM_MCP_TRANSPORT`, `LLM_MCP_TRIGGER_KEYWORDS` and
    `LLM_MCP_SERVERS` variables are still honoured for backward compatibility, but new deployments should prefer the streamlined `MCP_*` names.
+   When relying on the legacy single-server variables you can also supply HTTP options such as `MCP_SERVER_URL`, `MCP_SERVER_HEADERS`, `MCP_SERVER_TIMEOUT`, `MCP_SERVER_SSE_READ_TIMEOUT`, and `MCP_SERVER_TERMINATE_ON_CLOSE` (or their `LLM_` equivalents) to configure remote MCP transports without switching to JSON.

+   The backend supports the full suite of transports exposed by `langchain-mcp-adapters`, including `stdio`, `sse`, and streamable HTTP.
-   Under the hood the backend now relies on LangChain's `langchain-mcp` toolkit together with `langchain-mcp-adapters` to negotiate and multiplex MCP sessions, so make sure both packages are installed when running outside the provided virtual environment.
+   Set the global `MCP_TRANSPORT` (or legacy `LLM_MCP_TRANSPORT`) to the desired value, or override the transport on individual server definitions.
+Under the hood the backend relies on LangChain's `langchain-mcp` toolkit together with `langchain-mcp-adapters` to negotiate and multiplex MCP sessions, so make sure both packages are installed when running outside the provided virtual environment.

 4. **Run the server**.
 If you're using uv, you can run the FastAPI application directly in the uv-managed environment: